-Parents of college-bound kids who apply for financial aid to help cover the cost of school are often surprised at the package that’s offered — be it a small subsidy, large loans, little or none of the prized grant money they were hoping for, or all the above.
+Parents of college-bound kids who apply for financial aid to help cover the cost of school are often surprised at the package that’s offered to them — be it a small subsidy, large loans, little to none of the prized grant money they were hoping for, or all of the above.

 To better understand financial aid, first a few misconceptions must be dispelled.

-- Aid money comes from the federal government – and colleges.
-The U.S. distributes grant money each year, mostly to lower-income families.
-But the bulk of government aid consists of subsidized and unsubsidized loans.
-Colleges, meanwhile, also award significant amounts of grant money, though not as much as the federal government.
+- Aid money comes from the federal government — and colleges.
+The U.S. distributes grant money each year, mostly to lower-income families, but the bulk of government aid consists of subsidized and unsubsidized loans.
+Though not as much as the federal government, colleges also award significant amounts of grant money.

 - It’s not all-or-nothing.
 Aid eligibility (nor the amount of support provided) won’t vary drastically based on modest changes in your finances.
 By rearranging your finances, you might see only a marginal bump in financial aid.

 Solely merit-based financial assistance isn’t common.
-Unlike, say, a scholarship, financial assistance from a college is more likely to be contingent on need, no matter the student’s academic credentials.
+Unlike something like a scholarship, financial assistance from a college is more likely to be based upon need, no matter the student’s academic credentials.

 What is EFC?

-Again, the government’s approach to calculating need differs from that of colleges, such as whether real estate assets are taken into account.
-If another family member is also in college, that factors in, too.
+Again, the government’s approach to calculating need differs from that of colleges, such as whether real estate assets are considered.
+If another family member is also in college, that factors in as well.
 Look for EFC calculators online to better gauge where you stand.

 Tips to improve aid eligibility